cfpdx-301d8/in_class/README.md

 # Required Computer Setup

-## Install Atom

-If you haven't already, install [Atom](https://atom.io).
-If you have used an advanced text editor like Sublime Text, then Atom will feel familiar to you.
-Atom is free, open-source, cross-platform, and has a wide array of useful plug-ins available.
-Please use Atom during Code 301.
-(If you are proficient with another text editor that you *love*, you may use that instead)

-[Atom's documentation](https://atom.io/docs/latest) is top-notch.
-Review it now to familiarize yourself with the basics.
-Make sure you're looking at the docs for the latest version.
-If you find that you are unable to call atom in the terminal, you may need to enable shell commands through Atom by first opening it through your graphical desktop interface, and selecting `Install Shell Commands` in the drop-down menu.

 ## Install Node

 *Note* If you get an error while installing these packages such as "try again as root/administrator", you may need to use the `sudo` command to get administrator access.
 For example `sudo apt-get install nodejs`.